 Breckenridge rings in the New Year with activities in town and on the mountain.
-The “glow worm parade” kicks off the evening, with kids ages 5-13 skiing down a beginner slope with glow sticks.
+The “glow worm parade” kicks off the evening, with kids ages 5–13 skiing down a beginner slope with glow sticks.
 Then comes the long-standing torchlight parade down the ski slopes, along with parties in town and fireworks visible from the Blue River Plaza.
-Early risers on New Year’s Day often can enjoy uncrowded slopes.
+Early risers on New Year’s Day can often enjoy uncrowded slopes.

 NEA member travel benefits: Book a flight via NEA Travel: Flights into Denver International Airport (DEN), about 95 miles away, to earn NEA Travel Dollars.
 Then, check for hotel deals to stay at accommodations such as the chalet-style the Lodge at Breckenridge, which includes a free daily breakfast, for an average of $158/night, or to earn or spend your Hilton Honors rewards, book a room at DoubleTree by Hilton Hotel Breckenridge, which has king room with sofa bed for an average of $167/night, and includes a pool and gym.